So, you want some answers.

 Student loans, some mortgages and business loans can be an investment in your future, but they are still debt, and I recommend people accumulate these liabilities only after careful and informed consideration.

 2. Save and invest 25 percent of your income

 Once you are out of debt (or at least all of your debt except a mortgage and student loans), it’s time to start saving 10 percent of your net income in an emergency fund (and for future expenses) and 15 percent for retirement.

 It may seem like a lot at first, but after a while, two things will happen:

 - You’ll get used to living on less, and you won’t miss the money you save.

 - You’ll save enough for emergencies and can begin using additional savings for long-term goals like a vacation or a new car.

 Believe it or not, saving can be fun.

 In a perfect world, everybody would write and follow a budget.
-People would obsess over Mint.com or Quicken.
+People would obsess over Mint.com.
 Or maybe use an envelope system in which you put the cash you’re going to spend on groceries in an envelope in the beginning of the month and only spend that cash on groceries (and only spend the cash in the gas envelope on gas).

 The reality, however, is that most people simply never do this.
 They may try for a month or two, but following these systems is like following a restrictive fad diet.
 It may work wonders, but it’s unsustainable.
 Everybody should make a spending plan (i.e., a budget), but how specific you get is up to you.